-Daily in clinic I see clients desperately wanting to slim down and not understanding why its not happening for them.
+Daily in clinic I see clients desperately wanting to slim down and not understanding why it's not happening for them.
 So I thought I'd share some of my thoughts about this...

 Feel like you’re trying your best to slim down but nothing’s happening?

-Perhaps it’s one of the following five things:
+Could it be one of the following five things:

-Even if you’re eating healthy food, if you’re eating more than your body needs, your body will store this as fat.
+Even if you’re eating healthy food, if you’re eating more than your body needs, your body will store this extra as fat.

 No matter what dietary approach you’re following – high protein, sugar free, paleo – if you’re consuming too much energy overall, you won’t slim down.
 We are one of the first generations to have to deal with a constant oversupply of food.
 It's everywhere, all the time, ready to go.
 Which makes it hard to eat only what you need.
 Perhaps you're eating too much at meal times?